ahmetaa/zemberek-nlp/normalization/README.md

 - Using those sets and large corpora, a noisy to clean word lookup is generated using a modified version of Hassan and Menezes's 2013 work "Social Text Normalization using Contextual Graph Random Walks".
-- Then for a sentence, for every noisy word, candidates are collected from lookup tables, informal and ascii-matching morphologcal analysis and spell checker.
+- For a sentence, for every noisy word, candidates are collected from lookup tables, informal and ascii-matching morphologcal analysis and spell checker.
 - Most likely correct sequence is found running Viterbi algorithm using a language model on candidate words

+### Speed

+According to our measurements speed is about 10 thousand tokens/second (with punctuations) using a single core.
+Later versions may work slower due to additional heuristics.

+Test System: AMD FX(tm)-8320 3.2Ghz

 ### Issues

+This work is the result of our initial exploration on the subject, expect many errors.
-Normalization function:
+Therefore, normalization function:

-- may change correct words.
+- may change correct words,
-- may change formatting and casing or remove punctuations.
+- may change formatting and casing or remove punctuations,
-- may not work well for some cases.
+- may not work well for some cases,
+- may generate profanity words